xixi-cathy/regX/README.md

    "rna.csv" contains the normalized gene expression levels of pseudo-bulk samples. "atac.csv" contains the normalized chromatin accessibilities of corresponding samples. "label.csv" contains the cell state labels of these samples. "genes.txt" contains a list of target genes to be included in the hidden layer of regX (better not to exceed 300 genes, or the computational cost will be very high).

-   For pre-processing single-cell multi-omics data and generating pseudo-bulk samples, you may refer to our [example code](example_code/T2D/0.preprocess_T2D.R.ipynb) for more detail.
+   For pre-processing single-cell multi-omics data and generating pseudo-bulk samples, you may refer to our [example code](example_code/T2D/0.preprocess_T2D.R.ipynb) for more details.

 4. (Optional) If you wish to integrate GO functions into regX, replace the "go_filtered.txt" and "goa_filtered.txt" files with the GO graph and related GO annotations that you selected.

-   You may refer to our [example code](example_code/Hair_follicle/0.process_GO) for more detail.
+   You may refer to our [example code](example_code/Hair_follicle/0.process_GO) for more details.

    Genes in the "genes.txt" file should be consistent with those in the GO graph that you selected.

-5. (Optional) If you wish to integrate PPIs into regX, download PPI networks from the STRING database and place them in the same directory as the data files mentioned above.
+5. (Optional) If you would like to integrate PPIs into regX, download PPI networks from the STRING database and place them in the same directory as the data files mentioned above.
    ```
    filepath=/data1/xixi/regX/code_test/
    cd $filepath